Table of Contents

 - Treatment for Dengue Fever

-It can also be described as, an illness caused by the dengue virus, which is through the bite of an infected by the female Aedes mosquito.
+It can also be described as an illness caused by the dengue virus, which is through the bite of an infected by the female Aedes mosquito.
 A single person can be infected with dengue fever more than once.
 If a person had dengue fever before and is once again infected, then there is a chance of developing more deadly and serious dengue haemorrhagic fever.
 This article will discuss the dengue symptoms and prevention, causes, and treatments.

 Read more: Dengue Fever

 Dengue fever Symptoms

 According to researchers, dengue fever symptoms differ in younger children between those were infected for the first time.

 Symptoms for dengue fever include

 - High fever